Let me share a “script preparation” tip that is key to words that work.

 In this case we punched up the script substantially to include words that communicated value, credibility and benefits and guess what?
-They were from actual instances this high-level financial planner had dealt with, so they didn’t sound canned, ordinary or uncomfortable.
+They were from actual instances this company had dealt with, so they didn’t sound canned, ordinary or uncomfortable.

 There is a process to selecting the best words to use to accomplish your business objective.